anonyco/IDL-Property-Observer/README.md

 <script defer="" src="https://dl.dropboxusercontent.com/s/evpekrsxsy5zgka/IDLPropertyObserver.min.js?dl=0" type="text/javascript"></script>
 ````

+The use of dropbox allows me to push out new versions that address any bugs that I find and such.
+As I have no big plans or intentions for this library in the future, I will never push up a breaking change that could damage your website.
+Only bug-fixes will be applied.

 ### API

 There is no API.
 This library is merely a monkey-patch for the spotty behavior of Mutation Observers.
 Observe as the mutation observer fails horribly.